Gold Mask

-Gold Mask (Korean: 황금 가면) is an ongoing South Korean television series starring Cha Ye-ryun, Na Young-hee and Lee Hwi-hyang.
-It is about a tragedy occurs for three women, caused by greed and desire.
+Gold Mask (Korean: 황금 가면) is a South Korean television series starring Cha Ye-ryun, Na Young-hee and Lee Hwi-hyang.
+It is about a tragedy of three women, caused by greed and desire.
 The daily drama aired on KBS2 on May 23 to October 7, 2022, every weekday at 19:50 (KST) for 100 episodes.

 Synopsis

 The drama tells the story of finding the answer to life in a mad fight between three women due to a tragedy caused by false desires and greed.